 Big, sprawling, maritime Plymouth – self-styled ‘Britain’s Ocean City’ – was in olden times the haunt of seafarers, smugglers, pirates and world explorers, and traces of its Elizabethan past remain in the Barbican’s cobbled alleys.
 In 2020, it hosts the 400-year celebration of the Mayflower’s epic voyage.

 Inspired to visit South Devon and Dartmoor?
-Our new guide to the region is out now:
+Check out our guide to the region: